cncf/toc/principles.md

 We want to be able to say that CNCF is a net positive for big & small projects.
 Doing so requires more coordination with project leads.
 ​
-Projects needs include test automation and CI, cloud resources to test on, clear documentation, per-project marketing & evangelism, roadmaps for interop, advice from experts on governance and scalability.
+Project needs may include test automation and CI, cloud resources to test on, clear documentation, per-project marketing & evangelism, roadmaps for interop, and advice from experts on governance and scalability.
 And we need to make sure project contributors see what value they are getting & are not afraid to ask for help!
-​
-Prose